 India has an incredibly well developed second-hand car market.
 Several agents in the market are happy to help you sell or buy a used car.
 But, many individuals still decide to carry out the entire process themselves.
 Between deciding to sell your vehicle and finally accepting an offer, your four-wheeler motor insurance policy might expire.
-If you do not renew it, your car sale will likely face a few troubles.
+Renewing car insurance is very important because if you do not renew it, your car sale will likely face a few troubles.

 To legally transfer ownership of a vehicle, the car must have insurance cover.
 The transfer typically happens because of one of the following three reasons: